sidewayss/rAF/README.md

 It is a solo open source project about to be released in its first public version 1.0.
 Hopefully others will contribute in the future.

 ## Getting started
-If you want to skip the formalities and jump right in, the best place to start are the <a href="https://sidewayss.github.io/rAF/apps/">3 Apps</a> (latest code on GitHub Pages) that test & demonstrate the library and generate starting-point JavaScript code for the configured animation.
+If you want to skip the formalities and jump right in, the best place to start are the <a href="https://sidewayss.github.io/rAF/apps/">3 Apps</a> (latest code on GitHub Pages) that test & demonstrate the library and generate starting-point JavaScript code.
 They are also available in a more stable form on my <a href="https://sidewayss.com/raf/apps/">homepage</a>.

 There are also animation examples in these collections on CodePen:

 <i>...coming soon along with v1.0</i>

 <a href="https://sidewayss.github.io/rAF/docs/raf-by-class.html">Properties and Methods by Class</a> catalogs classes and constants you might want to use.
-The current state of documentation is like a sparse array.
-Hopefully the examples, apps, and app instructions will help to fill in the gaps.
+The current state of documentation is skeletal.
+Hopefully the examples, apps, and app instructions will help to fill to fill things in.

 ## Setup
 **rAF** is modular.
 There are currently no packages or minified file.
 Should be coming your way soon after v1.0.
-For most users `raf.js` provides all the exports you need.
+For most users, `raf.js` provides all the exports you need.
 Here is a typical import statement:
 ```
 import {E, Ez, F, P, PFactory, Easy, Easies, AFrame} from "https://sidewayss.com/raf/src/raf.js";
 ```
-To initializes constants, including the `F` and `P` objects containing all the built-in `Func` and `Prop` instances, you must run this line of code prior to using any other **rAF** features:
+You must execute this method prior to using any other rAF features:
 ```
 PFactory.init();
 ```
+It initializes constants that are used internally, many of which you will use too.
+Among those are the `E`, `Ez`, `F`, and `P` objects listed in the `import` example above.

 ## Features
 **rAF** provides a flexible, structured, and compact way to create and execute CSS or SVG animations of two types:
 - Gradual value changes controlled by timing patterns